Skip to main content

 Default Arguments

-We update the function to include a keyword argument with a default value.
+Using the average function from the Defining a Function section, we'll update it to include a keyword argument with a default value.

 def average(values, rounded=False):